adit-bala/discord-crasher/README.md

-# DiscordCrasher
+# Discord Crasher

+## Disclaimer

+Do not use this maliciously.
+This is only for educational purposes.
+By using this script you take responsiblity for any and all consequences that may arise.

 ## What is this

-A simple script that produces a video from two input videos that you can use to crash your friend's Discords ; )
+A simple script that produces a slightly corrupted video from two input videos that crashes Discord

 ## Set Up